johnstontrav/klairejohnston-hugo-cms/site/content/post/you-didnt-leave-and-you-missed-the-party.md

 I found myself thinking, "Lucky all bushfires are predictable".

 It's not down to that though.
 Some will stay and some will leave and in each group, in any given event, some may be proven wrong.
-That's not really math, it's just life.
+It's partly math, and partly just life.

 And while being proven wrong when it comes to choosing to evacuate generally only has a catastrophic and lasting impact on one side of the decision matrix (much like taking your life savings to the casino and planning to win), it had me thinking about the other side of the experiential equation.